nrkno/sofie-core/packages/documentation/docs/user-guide/configuration/settings-view.md

 ### Action Triggers

 This is a way to set up how - outside of the Point-and-Click Graphical User Interface - actions can be performed in the User Interface.
 Commonly, these are the *hotkey combinations* that can be used to either trigger AdLib content or other actions in the larger system.
 This is done by creating sets of Triggers and Actions to be triggered by them.
-These pairs can be set at the Show Style level or at the _Sofie Core_ (System) level, for common actions such as doing a Take or activating a Rundown, where you want a shared method of operation. _Sofie Core_ migrations will set up a base set of basic, system-wide Action Triggers for interacting with rundowns, but they can be changed by the System blueprint.
+These pairs can be set at the Show Style level or at the _Sofie&nbsp;Core_ (System) level, for common actions such as doing a Take or activating a Rundown, where you want a shared method of operation. _Sofie&nbsp;Core_ migrations will set up a base set of basic, system-wide Action Triggers for interacting with rundowns, but they can be changed by the System blueprint.

 ![Action triggers define modes of interacting with a Rundown](/img/docs/main/features/action_triggers_3.png)